MichaelHazboun/psy8712-final/README.md

 # psy8712-final

-This repository an analysis on the 2018 General Social Survey (GSS) data set, which can be found [here](https://gss.norc.org/get-the-data/spss).
+This repository is an analysis of the 2018 General Social Survey (GSS) data set, which can be found [here](https://gss.norc.org/get-the-data/spss).
 The analyses are primarily focused on the relationship between family income and various other variables, such as age and number of pets owned.
-Additionally, the data set is used in an attempt to predict income through the utilization of a large number of the variables in the data set.

-It produced the following [shiny app](https://michaelhazboun.shinyapps.io/shiny_final/) that can be utilized to learn more about our reduced model.
+Additionally, the data set is used in an attempt to predict income through the utilization of machine learning on a large number of the variables in the data set.
+Various machine learning models were utilized and a comparison document, of the models, is provided within the larger repository.
+A[ shiny app](https://michaelhazboun.shinyapps.io/shiny_final/) is also created that can be utilized to learn more about our reduced model.
+A fully functional web-based binder, with the version of R and the packages utilized when the project was first made is also provided, and can be accessed [here](https://mybinder.org/v2/gh/MichaelHazboun/psy8712-final/HEAD?urlpath=rstudio).

 ## Project Reproduction: